All Products

 Document Center

-After you change the instance type of a Windows instance across generations in the Alibaba Cloud Elastic Compute Service (ECS) console, the instance may fail to start.
-This failure is indicated by a blue screen error with the message "INACCESSIBLE_BOOT_DEVICE", which prevents you from accessing the operating system.
+After you perform a cross-generation instance type change on a Windows instance in the ECS console, the instance may fail to start and show a blue screen with the "INACCESSIBLE_BOOT_DEVICE" error, which prevents the operating system from loading.
 This topic describes how to resolve this issue.

 Problem description